GeminiDRSoftware/DRAGONS/astrodata/doc/index.rst

 ..
+Astrodata Master Manual
-Astrodata Cheat Sheet  master file, created from team template You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-   Manually edited by KL Tue Jan 17 2017
+   Manually edited by SC December 2020

 ################
 Astrodata Manual
 ################

-.. .. admonition:: Document ID
+.. admonition:: Document ID

-..
-PIPE-USER-105_AstrodataCheatSheet
+   PIPE-USER-120_AstrodataMasterManual

 .. toctree::
    :hidden: